The Brag Media

 As iconic music festivals and venues disappear, and Aussie artists find themselves shut out of sales charts, the music management community pitches a live music campaign that its architects hope will give musicians a much-needed lift.

-At the 2024 AAM Awards in Sydney on Wednesday, the Association of Artist Managers presented Michael’s Rule, a policy that would ensure least one local artist would be among the support acts on every international tour.
+At the 2024 AAM Awards in Sydney on Wednesday, the Association of Artist Managers presented Michael’s Rule, a policy that would ensure at least one local artist would be among the support acts on every international tour.

 The “Rule” bears the name of Michael McMartin, the late, great artist manager who guided the Hoodoo Gurus for more than 40 years, and had tirelessly advocated for the policy and used the platform of last year’s AAM Awards to drum up support.